|Prospective Students Our Students Visitors Faculty & Staff Alumni & Parents USF System|

-I am a geographer interested in human-environment interaction, particularly in people’s perceptions of environmental issues, especially wetlands, natural hazards, and sustainability.
-My regional focus is on Florida, my methods are usually qualitative and archival, and my approach is as often as not historical.
-Recently, I have grown interested in defining the relations between political/economic power and environmental problems.
+I am a geographer interested in human-environment interaction, particularly in people’s perceptions of environmental issues, especially wetlands, natural hazards, and water resources.
+My regional focus is on Florida, my methods are usually qualitative and archival, and my approach is often (but not always) historical.
+Recently, I have grown interested in environmental management and water politics.

 Tokotch, Britni N., Christopher F. Meindl, Armando Hoare, and Michael Jepson.
 2012.
 “Stakeholder Perceptions of the Northern Gulf of Mexico Grouper and Tilefish Individual Fishing Quota Program.”
 Marine Policy.
 36 (1): 34-41.

 Christopher F. Meindl.
 2011.
 “Water, Water, Everywhere?
 Toward a Critical Water Geography of the South.”
 Southeastern Geographer.
 51 (4): 615-640.